-Annual progress measure Progress towards achievement Improvement in the percentage of students attending school for 90% of the time or more to be uplifted to be above negotiated baseline by 3%.
-The number of students attending greater than 90% of the time or more has increased by 97% from 72.5% in 2020 to 82.2% in 2021.
-The agreed baseline target is 82.7% Improvement in the percentage of students attending school on time by 70%.
-The number of students attending school on time increased by 64% from 2020 to 2021.
-Improvement of percentage of students wellbeing to be uplifted above system negotiated baseline by 2% Tell Them From Me data shows that the school mean of student participation in sport increased by 14% in 2021.
-There has also been an improvement in student participation in extra-curricular activities.
-Our school mean increased by 5% in 2021.
-There has been a decline in students with a positive sense of belonging as compared to last year, it has decreased by 6%.
-Consideration needs to be given to the extended remote learning period when interpreting this result.
-In terms of positive behaviour at school, we are still 11% above the government school norm but as compared to the school mean, we came down by 4% in 2021.
-For positive homework behaviours at school, our school mean went up by 2% in 2021.
-In terms of students being interested and motivated at school, our school mean decreased by 9% in 2021 but has still stayed 3% above the state norm.
-The anti-bullying data school mean decreased by 9% in 2021 but has still stayed 3% above the state norm.
-Teachers are able to demonstrate an understanding of integrating STEM across various KLA's, which increase All classroom teachers completed a survey about integrating STEM across various KLAs and provided an insight into their perception of STEM integration at BNPS for 2021. the percentage of student engagement.
+Annual progress measure Progress towards achievement Improvement in the percentage of students attending school for 90% of the time or more to be above negotiated baseline by 3%.
+The number of students attending greater than 90% of the time or more has increased from 72.5% in 2020 to 88.61% in 2022.
+The agreed lower bound target is 82.7%, attendance rate is equal to the upper bound of 88.61%.
+Improvement in the percentage of students attending school on time to 70%.
+Improvement in the percentage of students attending school on time is by 70%.
+The number of students attending school on time increased by 64% from 2020 to 2022.
+Improvement in percentage of students' wellbeing to be uplifted above system negotiated baseline by 2% as Improvement of percentage of students' wellbeing to be uplifted above system negotiated baseline by 2%.

+measured by TTFM.
+Tell Them From Me data shows that the school mean of student participation in sports compared to 2020 was 76% and 84% in 2022 and an increase of 8%.
+There has been a decline in students with a positive sense of belonging as compared to last year, it has increased by 4%, 2021 it was 76% as compared to 80% in 2022.
+Students who are interested and motivated increased by 2%, 82% in 2021 as compared to 84% in 2022.
+Advocacy at school increased by 3%.
+The anti-bullying data school mean has remained stable at 22% which is lower than the state norm by 14%.
+Teachers are able to demonstrate an understanding of integrating STEM across various KLA's, which increase the percentage of student engagement.
+Teachers can demonstrate an understanding of integrating STEM across various KLA's, which increases the percentage of student engagement.
+All classroom teachers completed a survey about integrating STEM across various KLAs and provided insight into their perception of STEM integration at BNPS for 2022.
 Data indicates that 100% of classroom teachers have an understanding of integrating STEM into their teaching and learning program.
-Of this 100%, 75% of these teachers have used technology in their STEM program as a tool to facilitate research, investigation and design.
+Of this 100%, 77.8% of these teachers have used technology in their STEM program as a tool to facilitate research, investigation and design.
 Only 42% of teachers expressed they are able to measure student achievement in STEM across other KLAs.
+88% of staff have indicated that they have an interest in continued professional development to increase their knowledge in utilising STEM within all KLA.
 Although integrating STEM across various KLA's is evident, the quality of STEM lessons (incorporating technology, assessment and type of projects) will be an area of focus for 2022.
-As the STEM activities focused on challenging students and related to real world scenarios, it has positively impacted on student engagement and participation.
+As the STEM activities focused on challenging students and related to real-world scenarios, it has positively impacted student engagement and participation.
 Students gain more experience working in an environment full of high-tech innovations.
-The real-life scenarios are catered to student's interest and enable them to enhance their problem solving skills.
+The real-life scenarios are catered to students' interests and enable them to enhance their problem-solving skills.